 Datepicker

-A menu in which options are hidden by default, but can be shown by interacting with a button.
-Differs from a select in that it shows actions or navigation options and is not a form input.
+A menu in which options are hidden by default but can be shown by interacting with a button; it differs from a select in that it shows actions or navigation options and is not a form input.

 Fieldset